 Scam alert: Consumers are receiving telephone calls informing a home inspection is required in order to receive the COVID-19 Energy Assistance Program (CEAP).
 This is not true.
 A home visit is not required to qualify for CEAP.
 Visit this link for more information on protecting yourself from utility fraud.

 CEAP is a one time, on-bill credit for eligible residential electricity and natural gas customers to help them catch up on their energy bills and resume regular payments.

-Update May 7/2021: Additional CEAP funding has been received.
-Residential and Small Business customers are now eligible to apply for additional funding available.
+Residential and Small Business customers are now eligible to apply.

 CEAP funding is limited.
 Utilities and USMPs are expected to process applications in the order in which they are received.
 Submitting an application for CEAP does not guarantee funding.